Harold Strachan Price was born in Godalming, Surrey in 1881

-Son of Edward (wood merchant born in Canada) and Henrietta.
+Son of Edward Price, the major forestry and paper company in Canada) and Henrietta.

 1891 age 9 Harold lived with his parents, family and domestic staff at 1 Craven Hill, Hyde Park.
 As well as his 5 siblings and parents there was a nurse, a cook, housemaid, a nursery maid and a kitchen maid.